Figuring Out Gas & Galaxies In Enzo (FOGGIE) XI: Circumgalactic O VI Emission Traces Clumpy Inflowing Recycled Gas: Results

-\OVI\ emission is skewed towards gas with higher densities than the full distribution, but both distributions shift toward lower densities with increasing distance from the galaxy.
-Close to the galaxy, \OVI\ emission does not extend to the densest regions because this dense gas is cold, where \OVI\ emissivity drops (see Fig.~\ref{fig:phase}).
-Regardless of distance from the galaxy, \OVI\ emission always peaks in the temperature range $10^5-10^6$ K, the range at which collisional ionization is the expected ionization mechanism.
-However, at large distances from the galaxy, a tail of \OVI\ emission arising from cooler gas down to $T\sim10^{4.5}$ K starts to develop, perhaps arising in cool and diffuse inflowing streams.
-The metallicity distribution of \OVI-emitting gas is interestingly shifted towards lower metallicities than the full gas distribution, at all distances from the galaxy.
+The metallicity distribution of \OVI-emitting gas is very similar to the metallicity distribution of all gas at most radii, although interestingly does not extend to the highest metallicites in the distribution.
 The interstellar medium of the FOGGIE galaxies is highly metal-enriched \citep{Acharyya2025}, but is too cold and dense for much \OVI\ emission, potentially explaining metallicity distribution differences close to the galaxy.
-Far from the galaxy, the most metal-enriched gas is located within the outflows, which are very hot, $T\sim10^7$ K \citep{Lochhaas2023}, too hot for \OVI\ emission.
-This is also seen in the radial velocity distributions -- \OVI\ emission primarily arises in gas with radial velocities $\lesssim200$ km s$^{-1}$, peaking at negative velocities (indicating inflow), in all but the radial bin closest to the galaxy.
-The high-velocity (outflow) tail in the full distribution contains gas too hot for \OVI\ emission.
+Far from the galaxy, the \OVI-traced metallicity distribution matches the distribution of all gas much more closely. \OVI\ emission primarily arises in gas with radial velocities $\lesssim200$ km s$^{-1}$, peaking at negative velocities (indicating inflow), but the \OVI-traced gas distribution develops a tail toward large positive velocities far from the galaxies, indicating that there is some (faint) \OVI\ emission located in the fast outflows.
+At smaller radii, the high-velocity (outflow) tail in the full distribution contains gas too hot for \OVI\ emission.
 Finally, we also see that \OVI\ emission picks out gas with the shortest cooling times, but the cooling time of \OVI-emitting gas increases with increasing galactocentric radius, tracking a similar increase in the cooling time distribution of all gas.
-Cooling time is inversely proportional to density so as the density declines with increasing radius, it is expected that cooling time will increase accordingly.
+Cooling time is inversely proportional to density so as the high-density side of the density distribution disappears at larger radii, it is expected that cooling time will increase accordingly.
 Because \OVI\ emission peaks at a temperature range generally considered to be a ``transition temperature", where radiative cooling is highly efficient, it is not surprising that it arises from gas with short cooling times.